Yalgie/connect-four/README.md

 ## Improvements / Wishlist
 - Socket based multiplayer game where the game can be played on users own screens
 - Drag & Drop functionality where users have  a pile of pieces and they can drag and drop them into the columns
 - Animations of the pieces falling down the rows and having a bit of a bounce when it lands
-- I don't have much experience with Unit Testing but i'd like to add tests for the win conditions given I had more time
+- I don't have much experience with Unit Testing but i'd like to improve upon the tests written
 - Improve upon the basic UX & UI